Kay Nielsen (1886-1957)

 This image also shows elements of Art Nouveau.
 Nielsen studied in Paris at a time when Art Nouveau was still influential.
 He combined the Art Nouveau style with patterns inspired by Japanese art, also in vogue at the time.

-These images can be found in Print Room Box 1.
+These images can be found in Prints and Drawings Study Room box EDUC 1.